Mehmed VI: Lead up to deposition

 A memorandum of understanding was published in January 1921, where Istanbul recognized the Grand National Assembly.
-Vahdeddin put responsibility of the treaty on Ferid, who had been discredited even among anti-Unionists and royalists.
-He participated in Red Crescent aid campaigns for nationalists facing off against the Greeks.
-Tevfik suspended the Special War Tribunal for war criminals of the Great War, lifted Mustafa Kemal's death penalty sentence, and pardoned nationalist prisoners.
-In the fallout of the Treaty of Sèvres and the escalation of the Greco-Turkish War, the Sultan admired Mustafa Kemal, and sought ways to escape the capital to join him in Ankara through his chief of staff Avni Pasha.
+Vahdeddin put responsibility of the treaty on Ferid.
+The newly appointed Grand Visier, Ahmet Tevfik Pasha, suspended the Special War Tribunal for war criminals of the Great War, lifted Mustafa Kemal's death penalty sentence, and pardoned nationalist prisoners.
+Vahdeddin's Chief of Staff Avni Pasha now sought ways to make Vahdeddin escape the capital to join Kemal in Ankara.
 But this was as far as he was able to go.
-Ministers like İzzet, Ali Rıza, and Tevfik advised him against doing so, as there was no guarantee Kemal's movement would succeed and they too had antagonist relationships with him.
+Ministers like İzzet, Ali Rıza, and Tevfik advised Vahdeddin against doing so, as there was no guarantee Kemal's movement would succeed and they too had antagonist relationships with him.
 Avni was pressured to resign.
-Around this time, Vahdeddin despaired at realizing he had been manipulated by his ministers.
-These overtures came to nothing, Ankara did not accept the invitation to the London Conference as Istanbul (the Sultan and Tevfik Pasha) refused to recognize Ankara as the sole legitimate government of Turkey.

 Around early summer 1921, Vahdeddin's nephew Sami Bey organized an escape attempt with the royal yacht Söğüt, only to be confronted on the docks by High Commissioner Rumbold right before he was to fetch the Sultan, reminding him that if he leaves the Allies would evacuate Constantinople too, allowing the Greeks to take sole custody of the city if he fled.